Automattic/gutenberg-ramp/README.md

 `ramp_for_gutenberg_load_gutenberg( [ 'post_types' => [ 'test', 'scratch' ], 'post_ids' => [ 12 ] ] );`

 Load Gutenberg for post_id 12 and all posts of type `test` and `scratch`

+### Advanced

+The typical use case is as shown above, the parameters do not change except when theme code is updated.

+If making more dynamic changes, note that the parameter supplied is persisted in a site option; when the parameters are changed in code, one page load is necessary to update the site option before the editor can use the new setting.